jvrana/DASi-DNA-Design/README.md

 ### Status

-DASi is currently under development.
+DASi is currently under development funded by the DARPA Synergistic Discovery and Design program.
+DASi is currently being used to connect automatically generate DNA designs to automated biological fabrication facilities (e.g. University of Washington Biofab).

 ### Usage